 For a given sensor set S, to determine whether S can SHM-cover a structure, we need to find a criterion to evaluate the accuracy of identified modal parameters.
-To identify modal parameters, a classic modal identification method, Eigen-Realization Algorithm (ERA) [] is adopted.
-Give measurement data from a sensor set S, the accuracy of identified modal parameters using ERA can be evaluated by the singular value decomposition (SVD) of the truncated mode shape matrix which only contains the rows corresponding to the sensor set [,].
-Specifically
+To identify modal parameters, a classic modal identification method, Eigen-Realization Algorithm (ERA) [10] is adopted.
+Give measurement data from a sensor set S, the accuracy of identified modal parameters from S using ERA can be evaluated by the condition number (which is the ratio of the largest to the smallest singular value) of the truncated mode shape matrix of S. The truncated mode shape matrix only contains the rows corresponding to the sensor set S [11].
+The detailed description of this criterion is as follows: